Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Related Work

-Experimental evaluation should reveal and often does reveal that modality alignment is not always transitive: modality $A$ may align to $B$, and $B$ to $C$, yet $A$ does not align directly to $C$~\cite{liang2022foundations,fei2023bridging}.
-This phenomenon is notably relevant for bridge modalities or pivot languages in translation~\cite{firat2016zero,gu2018universal}.
-Our framework formalizes this through bridging via composed projection families, giving explicit hardness bounds that demonstrate when and why mediation reduces complexity.
-The ReLU construction in \autoref{sec:relu_construction} provides the first explicit lower bound separating staged from direct alignment within a controlled neural network family.
+Empirical studies show that modality alignment can fail to be transitive: modality $A$ may align to $B$ and $B$ to $C$, with poor direct alignment from $A$ to $C$~\cite{liang2022foundations,fei2023bridging}.
+This phenomenon is relevant for bridge modalities or pivot languages in translation~\cite{firat2016zero,gu2018universal}.
+Our framework formalizes it through bridging via composed projection families, giving explicit hardness bounds that demonstrate when mediation reduces complexity.
+The ReLU construction in \autoref{sec:relu_construction} adapts the triangle-wave composition used in neural-network depth-separation arguments~\cite{telgarsky2016benefits} to obtain a staged-versus-direct width separation for alignment.